qusaii21/multi-platform-social-media-publisher/README.md

 - In Auth tab set the callback url: https://ngrok-or-prod-url.app/linkedin/callback/;
 - Update .env file with Client ID (LINKEDIN_CLIENT_ID) and Primary Client Secret (LINKEDIN_CLIENT_SECRET);

-App stores only the fields necessary for scheduling and publishing TikTok content on behalf of users.

-When a user connects their TikTok account, the app saves:
-- user_id / open_id (TikTok user identifier).
-- access_token and refresh_token (to enable API calls).
-- access_expire and refresh_expire (expiration timestamps).
-- username and avatar_url (for account display in dashboard).

 For each scheduled/published post, we save:
 - comment_disabled (boolean) - to respect user’s comment preferences.
 - duet_disabled (boolean) - to respect duet permissions.